• 20g orange liqueur (like Cointreau or Triple Sec)

 1. Place all the syrup ingredients in a saucepan and boil for 10 minutes.
 Let it cool down.

-Cut the phyllo sheets into thin strips and gently separate them with your hands so they don't stick together.
-Arrange them loosely on a large baking tray and place them in the oven at 100°C on the fan setting until they dry out without browning.
+Cut the phyllo pastry into thin strips and gently separate them with your hands so they don't stick together.
+Place them loosely on a large baking tray and put them in the oven at 100°C on the fan setting until they dry out without browning.

 2. Stir occasionally to ensure even drying.